 Since July 2018, the City has been working closely with the Ministry of the Environment, Conservation and Parks (MECP) to investigate the incident, respond to Orders related to the spill, and plan for remediation efforts in the Creek and Cootes Paradise.

 Currently, the City is working with the MECP and various stakeholders on remediation activities in the watershed.
-The City has recently submitted a workplan to the MECP outlining targeted dredging activities in Chedoke Creek and a report proposing remediation/mitigation methods for Cootes Paradise and the Western Hamilton Harbour Area.
+The City submitted two workplans to the MECP outlining targeted dredging activities in Chedoke Creek and proposed remediation/mitigation methods for Cootes Paradise and the Western Hamilton Harbour Area.
 Both workplans have been approved by the MECP.
 For more details on the remediation efforts and regular updates on the targeted dredging work, visit www.Hamilton.ca/ChedokeCreekRemediation.

 The City is committed to the remediation of Chedoke Creek and Cootes Paradise.

 Frequently Asked Questions